 Submit your URL

-Once you’ve seen that the test results are ok, you can simply click “Submit to Google” so that your AMP mobile sites can start being indexed on the search engine (an important step).
+Once you’ve seen that the test results are ok, you can simply click “Submit to Google” so that your AMP On Your WordPress Site mobile sites can start being indexed on the search engine (an important step).
 You can also do this through your Google Search Console account, by also clicking “Submit to Google”, but this is sometimes slower.

 You might also want to check in your Google Search Console and click on “Accelerated Mobile Pages”.
-This will show you how many of your AMP pages are indexed and any errors for ones that haven’t been.
+This will show you how many of your AMP On Your WordPress Site pages are indexed and any errors for ones that haven’t been.
 You can then troubleshoot some of these errors to help get all your pages indexed.

 You can also test your page load speeds with a few useful tools such as WebPageTest.

-Hopefully, you’re now sorted with Google AMP and you should start to see improved results with your mobile users for your WordPress website.
+Hopefully, you’re now sorted with Google AMP On Your WordPress Site and you should start to see improved results with your mobile users for your WordPress website.